lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 ### Subexpressions

 ---------
-## Specimen characterization and evaluation
-### Automatic analisys
-- Duration
-- Genotype length
-- Phenotype length
-- Deepest functional level
-- Number of different functions used
-- Polyphonic complexity
-- Diatonicity (measured at different time scales)
-- Consonance
-- Intervalic disjunctivity
-- Modal chroma
-- Tessitura dispersion
-- Temperament
-- "Tonicity" (how many changes in terms of root notes)
-- Rhythmical complexity
-- Variability
-- Articulation homogeneity
-- Dynamic homogeneity
-- Level of self-reference (reuse of internal substructures)

 ---------
 ## Specimen data structure
 - **"metadata"**: Data to identify and classify the specimen within the catalogue.
   - **"specimenID"**: unique specimen identificator base on date of creation compressed as a unique number and usersname.
+  - **"permalink**: permanent link to the JSON file of the specimen.
   - **"GenoMusVersion"**: GenoMus version that generated the specimen.
   - **"creationTimecode"**: creation date compressed as a unique number.
   - **"user"**: username.
-  - **"globalRating"**: Media de todas las calificaciones estéticas de todos los usuarios que han valorado el especímen.
-  - **"permalink**: permanent link to the JSON file of the specimen
+  - **"globalRating"**: average of aesthetic ratings obtained.
+  - **"iterations"**: number of iterations of the algorithm until finding this specimen.
+  - **"millisecondsElapsed"**: time elapsed until finding this specimen.
   - **"encGenotypeLength"**: length of the float array contaning the encoded genotype.
   - **"encPhenotypeLength"**: length of the float array contaning the encoded phenotype.
   - **"decPhenotypeDuration"**: total duration of the generated piece in seconds.
   - **"depth"**: deepest level of ramification of the decoded genotype function tree.
-  - **"totalFunctions""**: Total of different functions used.
+  - **"totalFunctions""**: total of different functions used.
+  - **"selfReference"**: measures reuse of internal substructures.
 - **"initialConditions"**: Set of initial conditions to satisfy by the generative process.
   - **"eligibleFunction"**
 - **"automaticAnalysis"**: Automatic analysis of many different musical characteristics of the specimen, all expressed as an normalized value within interval [0, 1].
 A higher number means more complexity.